kjdElectronics/fd-tone-notify/README.md

 ##### Detection - Required
   - `minRecordingLengthSec`: Recordings will be a minimum of this many seconds.
 Use a value that works for you.
 Keep in mind the larger this value, the longer it will take for Post Recording notifications to be sent.
+  - `maxRecordingLengthSec`: Recordings will be a maximum of this many seconds.
+Use a value that works for you.
+Keep in mind the larger this value, the longer it will take for Post Recording notifications to be sent.
+If no value is specified the default is 1.5x the minRecordingLengthSec.
   - `defaultMatchThreshold`: This is the default number of samples needed for a frequency match to be completed.
 For example, a tone of 1000Hz with a `matchThreshold` of 6 requires that 6 samples match 1000Hz within the `tolerancePercent` to be considered a match.
 Adjust this lower to increase sensitivity (tones matched faster).
 Adjust this value higher to decrease